nathanl/authority/README.md

 ### Users

 Your user model (whatever you call it) should `include Authority::UserAbilities`.
-This defines methods like `can_edit?(resource)`.
-This is purely syntactic sugar; these methods do nothing but pass the question on to the resource itself.
-For example, `resource.editable_by?(user)`.
+This defines methods like `can_update?(resource)`.
+These methods do nothing but pass the question on to the resource itself.
+For example, `resource.updatable_by?(user)`.

 ### Models